Stay up to date with notifications from The Independent

 Your support helps us to tell the story

-CNN anchor Anderson Cooper has been hit in the face with debris while reporting outdoors on Hurricane Milton in Florida as the massive storm makes landfall.
+CNN anchor Anderson Cooper was hit in the face with debris while reporting outdoors on Hurricane Milton in Florida as the massive storm made landfall.

-The National Weather Service generated 111 tornado warnings as of 9.30 pm UK time, breaking a 2017 record.
+The National Weather Service generated 111 tornado warnings as the storm thrashed the state’s Gulf side, breaking a 2017 record.

-Facing wind speeds of more than 150mph, Cooper was sent out to Bradenton, Florida on Wednesday night to report on the carnage unfolding in the Sunshine State.
+Facing wind speeds of more than 150mph, Cooper in Bradenton, Florida, Wednesday night to report on unfolding carnage.

 “The water now is really starting to pour over,” said an already drenched Cooper while speaking to the camera on a walkway beside the Manatee River.